 The other 80 percent of your fluid need comes from the beverages you drink or liquid foods you eat.

 Plain water is probably the best choice because it provides water without adding any calories.
 Drink tap water, bottled water, sparkling water and there are even waters infused with fruit-flavorings.
 Some brands of flavored water also have sweeteners added, so you need to read the label if you want to avoid the extra calories (plus they taste more like soft drinks than water).

 Herbal teas have virtually no calories unless you add sugar and milk.
-Some herbal teas like chamomile are often purported to have soothing and healing properties.
 Other healthy beverages include 100-percent fruit juices, vegetable juices and low-fat milk.
 They contain some calories but also offer lots of vitamins and minerals.
 It's important to note that vegetable juices can be high in sodium.

-Coffee and black or green tea contain caffeine and many people think that the diuretic effect of caffeine offsets the amount of water supplied, but recent studies suggest that is not true.
+Coffee and black or green tea contain caffeine and many people think that the diuretic effect of caffeine offsets the amount of water supplied, but recent studies suggest that's not true.
 Caffeine is a nervous system stimulant and caffeine-sensitive individuals may need to avoid excess consumption of highly caffeinated beverages like coffee, colas and energy drinks.
-If you need to watch your calories, be careful with the lattes, too, unless you choose non-fat milk.

 More About Drinking Water

 - Will Drinking Water Help Me Lose Weight

 - Why Do I Need More Water When It's Hot?